 On November 8, 2013 Typhoon Haiyan devastated the Philippines.
 On behalf of skeptics and humanists SHARE has stepped up and collected nearly $40,000 to assist the victims of the super typhoon.
 All funds collected will be sent to Oxfam to provide clean-up and relief assistance to the people of the Philippines.

 - Joplin, Missouri, Tornado Relief

 On May 22, 2011 a devastating tornado ravaged Joplin, Missouri.
-SHARE stepped up to provide assistance to victims of the tornado by contributing close to $11,000.
-All money collected was sent directly to the Red Cross and used for medial care and relief assistance in Joplin.
+SHARE provided assistance to victims of the tornado by contributing close to $11,000.
+All money collected was sent directly to the Red Cross and used for medical care and relief assistance in Joplin.